-The risk of facing significant financial hurdles increases if your mental health is poor or declining steadily.
-Research suggests that poor mental health can have a toll on a person’s financial wellbeing.
+The risk of facing significant financial hurdles increases if your mental health is steadily declining.
+Research suggests that poor mental health can affect a person’s financial well-being.
 Below are some of the associated impacts of this:

 1: Life Seems To Be Out Of Control